crate/crate/docs/general/ddl/data-types.rst

 ``NUMERIC(precision, scale)``
 '''''''''''''''''''''''''''''

-An exact number with an arbitrary, user-specified precision.
+An exact `fixed-point fractional number`_ with an arbitrary, user-specified precision.

 Variable size, with up to 131072 digits before the decimal point and up to 16383 digits after the decimal point.